 I coated one with olive oil and applied the rub, while I coated the other with mustard and did the same.
 I placed the ribs back in the fridge.
 Around 1:30, I lit the Big Green Egg using Big Green Egg brand Lump Charcoal.
 I also added some apple wood chunks.
 Once I got the grill to 250, I put the plate setter and grill on, and then the ribs.
 I also put on two potatoes to slow cook at the same time.
 I monitored the egg until it reached 250 again.
 Once it got there, I adjusted the vents so the temperature stabilized.

-The big green egg held the temperature for the next 3 hours.
+The Big Green Egg held the temperature for the next 3 hours.
 The best thing about slow and low cooking on a nice day is that it allows you to do other things such as yard work, school work, or just enjoy some cold beverages.
-After 3 hours, the ribs look like this:
+Whether you’re a seasoned pitmaster or a beginner, this kind of steady cooking is one of the joys of using the Mini Max.
+After 3 hours, the ribs looked like this:

 I then wrapped the ribs in foil with butter, honey, rub, and apple juice.
 I put them back on for another 45 minutes.